Ohio law enforcement groups searching for accused Laurel murder suspect - NewsBreak

 The Mysterious Disappearance Of Rasheem Carter: Mississippi Man’s Family Wants Answers

-Rasheem Ryelle Carter, a Black man from Mississippi went missing on Oct.
-2 in Taylorsville.
-His family now wants answers.
+The Mississippi man's family wants answers.
 The post The Mysterious Disappearance Of Rasheem Carter: Mississippi Man’s Family Wants Answers appeared first on NewsOne.

 WDAM-TV